SUTDSLab/MDAPW3/README.md

 6. [How to Cite This Project](#how-to-cite-this-project)

 ## Project Specification
-TODO: project specifications will be added here you could also read our research paper in the following link:
+This repository hosts full implementation of MDAPW3 approach.
+MDAPW3 is a Model Drivent Development (MDD) approach based on OMG Model Driven Architecture (MDA) standard, which we are proposed in our latest research for developing Web3.0 DApps.
+As states in our research paper, we used Eclipse Epsilon framework to implement MDAPW3 which are include model-to-model transformations algorithms, mode-to-text (code generation) algorithms and also models verfication and validations scripts. you may intersted to read our research paper in the following link:
 - [TODO: link to our paper will be added here](./#)
 ## Project Structrue
 TODO: project structure specifications will be added here